 HOUSING PROGRAM DESCRIPTION OF ANTICIPATED LEASING ISSUES AND POSSIBLE SOLUTIONS MTW Public Housing In FY 2022, the HACP projects an occupancy rate of 95%.
 This rate will be impacted by the activities of Manchester RAD and Northview High Rise.
 Once the projects are updated in PIC and recognized as offline units the adjusted occupancy rate will be in line with the projected rate.
-The occupancy rate for the Housing Authority of the City of Pittsburgh, (HACP) diminished in part as a result of the maintenance staff not being able to address any issues outside of emergency work orders for a period of three (3) months in FY 2020 during the initial onset of the COVID-19 pandemic.
-In addition to the issues caused by COVID-19, the HACP has several planned projects that will require relocation of the HACP residents, and the planned vacancies are to accommodate the relocation specific projects.
+The occupancy rate for the Housing Authority of the City of Pittsburgh, (HACP) diminished in part as a result of the maintenance staff not being able to address any issues outside of emergency work orders for a period of three (3) months in FY 2020 during the initial onset of the COVID- 19 pandemic.
+In addition to the issues caused by COVID- 19, the HACP has several planned projects that will require relocation of the HACP residents, and the planned vacancies are to accommodate the relocation specific projects.
 The HACP has implemented a comprehensive leasing plan that includes; leasing 36 vacant units each month, reduce move-outs by instilling community pride in the resident body, enhancement of curb appeal and increased security initiatives.
 It was anticipated the leasing plan would have "net" a minimum of 120 leased-up units by June 2021.
 Many of the remaining vacant units are being utilized for relocation, based on the scheduled rehab of units within targeted sites.
 With the units that are scheduled for rehab, the HACP plans to temporarily relocate residents within the community while rehabilitation of the units is taking place.
 MTW Housing Choice Voucher Challenges are expected as rents continue to rise particularly in emerging neighborhoods once affordable under current FMR.
 Older housing in Pittsburgh continues to fail HQS inspections and there is a scarcity of landlords.
 The HACP plans to increase lease up through new landlord incentives and the approved alternative payment standard.
+Lastly, to ensure housing choice is available to all HCV participants, in September 2021, the HACP requested waiver approval to utilize all related MTW activities for each of its Special Purpose Voucher programs to include the Emergency Housing Vouchers and will continue to do so as new Special Purpose Voucher programs emerge.
 The new landlord incentives and mobility-related services offered as part of the HUD Mobility Demonstration and Emergency Housing Voucher Programs will assist the HACP attract and retain HCV landlords thereby assisting the HACP in overcoming local rental market issues.